Temporary Leadership: MPD's Acting Chief will not apply for chief position

 “I think Chief Koval and I in terms of substance were perfectly aligned,” said Wahl. “ We had similar philosophies on the department, on professionalism, on having very high standards for everything we do as an agency.
 I think the difference will be very much stylistic.
 It doesn’t take much time talking to Chief Koval to realize he wears his heart on his sleeve and he’s a very passionate, emotional guy, and I think I’m more on the opposite end of the spectrum, so I am a little more reserved.”

-In his first blog post, Wahl said a leader should be evaluated on whether he or she leaves their organization in a better state than they found it.
+, Wahl said a leader should be evaluated on whether he or she leaves their organization in a better state than they found it.
 Wahl stated.
 “And by that measure, Chief Koval's tenure should be viewed as an unqualified success.”

 He said Koval hired about 45 percent of the current workforce.
 Currently, MPD can have 600 full-time employees.
 479 of those are commissioned and the remaining 119 are civilian.
 262 of them were hired during Koval’s tenure.
 Koval also made 115 promotions during his time as police chief.